KnightenCooper/financial_java_app/README.md

 with Java.

-My app uses a command-line interface to ask a user if they want to set a savings goal, calculate simple interest, or calculation compound interest.
+My app uses a command-line interface to ask a user if they want to set a savings goal, calculate simple interest, or calculate compound interest.
 The app then collects the user's information and tells them how much their investment will be worth or how much they need to save each month to reach their savings goal.
 The app utilizes functions, loops, classes, variables, an ArrayList, conditionals, and expressions.